ReinisPeterlevics/BalticGroup/routes/LaravelInfo.md

         Route::get('/', [HomeController::class, 'index'])->name('home');
             Route::get('/about', [AboutUsController::class, 'index'])->name('about'); OR simple using function
             Route::get('/blog', [BlogController::class, 'index'])->name('blog'); OR simple using function
-        Route::get('/locations', [LocationController::class, 'index'])->name('location'); //index or list --we will see //rename location to location-list
+        Route::get('/locations', [LocationController::class, 'index'])->name('location-list'); //index or list --we will see //rename location to location-list
-        Route::get('/locations/{id}', [LocationController::class, 'show'])->name('location-description'); //show or view --we will see //rename location-description to location-details
+        Route::get('/locations/{id}', [LocationController::class, 'show'])->name('location'); //show or view --we will see //rename location-description to location-details
         Route::get('/cart', [CartController::class, 'index'])->name('cart'); // --we will see about the name
         Route::get('/checkout', [CheckoutController::class, 'index'])->name('checkout'); // --we will see about the name